Esraaelsisy/petClinic-playwright/README.md

    - An automatic test report is generated after each test run, which includes detailed execution results.
    - Instructions on how to access and interpret these reports are provided in the README file.
+   - Latest versions from these HTML reports can be found under `playwright-reports/`

 5. **README:**